Fridge Not Cooling: Causes and How to Fix Them

 One of the first things that you should check is whether or not your fridge has power.
 This may sound like a no-brainer, but a flipped breaker or an unplugged power cord is a more common issue than you think.
 Open the fridge door and if the appliance lights up, there is running power.
 If it doesn’t, check the power cord and if it’s loose, press it hard into the outlet.
 If the fridge still refuses to light up, go to your electrical panel and look for a flipped breaker.
 The next step is simple – just switch the breaker back on.
 If both methods don’t work, proceed to the next issue that we describe.

 The job of a door gasket is to keep your fridge sealed tightly when you shut it.
 If you happen to own an older refrigerator, there is a high chance that long usage over the years has damaged the gaskets.
 You see, if these fridge parts get torn or loose, your appliance will start leaking cold air and become warm.
+It is also possible to see your fridge leaking water.

 In order to determine if faulty gaskets are the cause for your fridge not cooling, you’ll need to do a test.
 Get a piece of paper or a 5-pound note and put it in between the door and the fridge.
 Close the appliance door and try to pull the paper out.
 You are looking for resistance when tugging on the note.
 If you have a hard time pulling it out, your fridge seal is Ok.
 If the opposite happens and the piece of paper just slips out, well, you’ll need to buy new gaskets for your appliance.